 I was not correct about that.

 The idea of being a retail buyer seemed interesting, as I do like to shop.
-You must be quite aggressive to negotiate well.
-It’s hard to leave that trait at the office.
+I learned a lot, but realized you must be quite aggressive to negotiate well and it’s hard to leave that trait at the office.